sergio2448/v2-final-project/README.md

 ## Starting 🚀
-_These instructions will allow you to start the project on your local machine for development and testing purposes._
+_These instructions will allow you to start the project._

 ### Pre-requirements 📋
 _For run local you will need to:_